chradil/doublespeak/_poems_2016/by-the-agua-grande.md

   clean.\nThe children play!
 And the waters sing! \nThe children in gay waters play…\nKeeping baby black boy in the reeds.\n…\nThe cries that the black women by the river sing
-  \nGo quiet at the hour of return… Fall still returning to the fields.\n\n*The Água Grande River runs through São Tomé’s \nmost populated province, \nwhich is also called Água Grande."
+  \nGo quiet at the hour of return… Fall still returning to the fields.\n\n*The Água Grande River runs through São Tomé’s most populated province, \nwhich is also called Água Grande."
 note: "<p>I have made what feel like thousands of attempts to properly translate Alda do Espírito Santo’s “Lá no Água Grande,” and have failed in each of them.
 But, here, I submit one such attempt for publication in the hopes that my translation can help